Loading...

 The Basics of Planetary Imaging

-This image of Jupiter with a wide field of view to include the moons Callisto, Ganymede and Io is an example of what can be achieved with relatively modest equipment.
-More examples of planetary imaging can be found at the Solar System page.
+This image of Jupiter, showing three of its moons — Callisto, Ganymede and Io — is a good example of what can be achieved with relatively modest equipment.
+More examples of planetary imaging can be found on our Exploring the Planets page.

 The cheapest way to get into planetary imaging is to buy a cheap adaptor to attach an ordinary webcam to a relatively long focal length telescope.
 Typically, you might use a relatively large aperture reflector or catadioptric telescope with a long focal length.
 You might also use a Barlow lens to increase the magnification to be working at an effective focal length of three or four metres.
 Because the planets are bright you can still use short exposures, so it is not essential to use a tracking mount, although basic tracking does make life a lot easier.